aarnavu2/techcomm497Readme2/README.md

 <img src="https://github.com/aarnavu2/techcomm497Readme2/blob/main/add_streak.png" alt="Update Streaks Page" width="600" />

 ## FAQ
-**Q: Do I need an account to use Habit Tracker?**
+**Q: Do I need an account to use HabitHero?**
 A: No, Habit Tracker relies on Flutters internal data structures to store data locally

 **Q: Can I reset a habit’s streak?**
 A: Yes, streaks can be reset from the Current Streaks page.

 **Q: Is there support for syncing across devices?**
-A: Not yet—currently, all data lives locally.
+A: Not yet, currently all data lives locally.
 Future versions may integrate cloud storage.

 **Q: How do I add a streak**
 A: Go to the habits page, select new habit, and then go to current streaks and add 1 to your streak